egovernment/eregistrations/README.md

 Our tool of choice is [Nodemailer](https://github.com/andris9/Nodemailer).
 SMTP server settings we provide via `env.json` configration.

-Currently the only email are sent made for change password functionality, but in near future we will work on configuration of all notifications for both users and official workers.
+Currently emails are sent only in change password functionality, but in near future we will work on configuration of all notifications for both users and official workers.

 #### Internationalization